roboskel/hpr/README.md

 	8)In another terminal
 		cd
 	  to the directory of the scripts.

 	9)Run
 		rosbag play video/video10.bag
-	  so that the script in step 6 is triggered.
+	  so that the script in the previous step is triggered.

 #a)Convert R.O.S. bagfiles to suitable .mat files using 'bag2mat.py':